 The Kümmelweck Roll

 Large salt crystals, like that found on a pretzel, along with caraway seeds are baked onto a kaiser roll.
-The combination of salt, caraway seeds, juicy roast beef and horseradish combine to bring a welcome experience to all senses.
+Combining salt, caraway seeds, juicy roast beef and horseradish produces an end product that brings a welcome experience to all senses.
 The sandwich is a pile of thinly sliced roast beef atop a salt and caraway roll and is pleasure as much for the eyes as for the palate.
-The salt and caraway seeds themselves layer a distinct texture into the experience that amplify each bite.
+Having salt and caraway seeds atop the bun actually create a layer themselves of distinct texture amplifying each bite.

 Kimmelweck, Kummelweck, Kümmelweck

 There is no wrong way to spell it and this is why the roll is often referred to in its short and friendlier moniker “weck”.